charlie-will-software/piCamera/docs/usbwebcam-ffmpeg.md

 import subprocess
 import cv2

+# Function to start the ffmpeg process with UDP output
 def start_ffmpeg_process(
     width: int, height: int, fps: int, output_ip: str, output_port: int ) -> subprocess.Popen:
     """Function that starts the ffmpeg process with UDP output

     Runs subprocess for ffmpeg command that overwrites the existing file with the size of the input frame and framerate of the input, formatting appropriately for udp streaming to vlc via a given ip